allakulov/techlabs_flask_app/README.md

 <p><b>app.py</b>  is the web application developed using flask to make use of the trained model (<b>animals_prediction.pkl</b>) to predict the label of the uploaded image .  <p>

+To fire up the application , run the below command
 ```bash
 python app.py
 ```

-<p> The application will be hosted in the following link  http://127.0.0.1:5000/ <p>
+<p> Once the application is fired up , it will be hosted in the following link  http://127.0.0.1:5000/ <p>

-## For Development
+## Development

 ### Cloning the repo :
 ```bash